jmcarp/ebike-library-cville/content/_index.md

 an e-bike.

 The E-bike Library is run by me, Josh Carp, using my own e-bikes and some e-bikes donated by friends and neighbors.
+The e-bikes are free to borrow, but you're welcome to make a small donation to help cover maintenance costs if you would like.
 The e-bikes are stored in my laundry room and shed at my home in Fifeville:

 <img src="/ebikes/DSC3796-scaled.jpg" width=600 alt="E-bikes at the library" />